GJZwiers/regexbuilder/README.md

         >> /(foo(?:bar))/
 ```
 This can be shortened by using composite calls such as `nestAdd` to combine `nest` and `add` in once call.
-If no group type is provided it will default to a capturing group, in other cases you need to provide the group type as the second argument To nest a named group, use `nestNamed`.
+If no group type is provided it will default to a capturing group, in other cases you need to provide the group type as the second argument.
+To nest a named group, use `nestNamed`.
 ```typescript
     Regex.new()
         .nestAdd('foo')